Cambodia: Kingdom (1953–1970)

 The same message was conveyed to U.S. president Lyndon B. Johnson emissary Chester Bowles in January 1968.
 In public Sihanouk refuted the right of the U.S. to use air strikes in Cambodia, and on 26 March he said "these criminal attacks must immediately and definitively stop".
-On 28 March a press conference was held and Sihanouk appealed to the international media: "I appeal to you to publicise abroad this very clear stand of Cambodia—that is, I will, in any case, oppose all bombings on Cambodian territory under whatever pretext."
+On 28 March a press conference was held and Sihanouk appealed to the international media: "I appeal to you to publicise abroad this very clear stand of Cambodia – that is, I will, in any case, oppose all bombings on Cambodian territory under whatever pretext."
 Nevertheless, the bombing continued.

 Khmer Republic (1970–1975)

-While visiting Beijing in 1970 Sihanouk was ousted by a military coup led by Prime Minister General Lon Nol and Prince Sisowath Sirik Matak.
+While visiting Beijing in 1970 Sihanouk was ousted by a military coup led by PM General Lon Nol and Prince Sisowath Sirik Matak.
 Once the coup was completed, the new regime, which demanded that the Vietnamese communists leave Cambodia, gained the political support of the United States.
 The North Vietnamese and Viet Cong forces launched armed attacks on the new government to retain their sanctuaries and supply lines from North Vietnam.
 The king urged his followers to help in overthrowing this government, hastening the onset of civil war.

 Tens of thousands of people were killed during the US bombing of Cambodia between 1970 and 1973.